nubenetes/awesome-kubernetes/docs/helm.md

 - [helm-changelog: Create changelogs for Helm Charts, based on git history](https://github.com/mogensen/helm-changelog)
 - [helm-scanner](https://github.com/bridgecrewio/helm-scanner/) Open source IaC security scanner for public Helm charts.
 Helm-scanner is a tool designed to automate discovering, templating, security scanning, then recording and providing easy access to the results for publicly available Helm charts
 - [helm-diff: Helm Diff Plugin](https://github.com/databus23/helm-diff)
-- [Helmsman: Helm Charts as Code](https://github.com/Praqma/helmsman) Helmsman is a Helm Charts (k8s applications) as Code tool which allows you to automate the deployment/management of your Helm charts from version controlled code.
+- [Helmsman: Helm Charts as Code 🌟](https://github.com/Praqma/helmsman) Helmsman is a Helm Charts (k8s applications) as Code tool which allows you to automate the deployment/management of your Helm charts from version controlled code.
     - [medium: Gitops using Helmsman to apply Helm Charts to k8s](https://medium.com/@marco.franssen/gitops-using-helmsman-to-apply-helm-charts-to-k8s-1a7217ced411)
 - [tellerops/helm-teller](https://github.com/tellerops/helm-teller) Helm Teller allows you to inject configuration and secrets from multiple providers into your chart while masking the secrets at the deployment
+- [sstarcher/helm-exporter](https://github.com/sstarcher/helm-exporter) Exports helm release, chart, and version statistics in the prometheus format.
+- [github.com/mumoshu/helm-x: Helm X Plugin](https://github.com/mumoshu/helm-x) Treat any Kustomization or K8s manifests directory as a Helm chart.
+No more "Kustomize vs Helm".
+Helm-x is a helm plugin that makes Helm better integrate with vanilla Kubernetes manifests, kustomize, and manual sidecar injections.
+With helm-x, you can install and sidecar-inject helm charts, manifests, kustomize apps in the same way.
+- [maorfr/helm-backup: Helm Backup Plugin](https://github.com/maorfr/helm-backup) Helm plugin which performs backup/restore of releases in a namespace to/from a file
+- [helmwave/helmwave](https://github.com/helmwave/helmwave) Helmwave is helm3-native tool for deploy your Helm Charts.
+HelmWave is like docker-compose for helm.

 ## Helm Books